manbaritone/OpenHPC-Installation/README.md

 ## OpenHPC Installation with PBS-Pro & Slurm job scheduler

-This guide is method for OpenHPC 1.3.5 installtion which is supported for CentOS 7.5.1804 and diskless compute nodes.
+This guide is method for OpenHPC 1.3.5 installtion which is supported for CentOS 7.5.1804 with diskless compute nodes.

 For more information please see at: https://openhpc.community/downloads/

+If you have any question, pleace contact to me: bundit.b@hotmail.com

+Enjoys!!!

 ```
 Credits: